mmallicoat/marshallmallicoat.com/content/published.rst

   edited by Willis Plummer (Mid 2014).
 * `3 poems <http://newhive.com/popserial/marshall-mallicoat-3-poems>`__ in :t:`Pop Serial`,
   issue 5, edited by Stephen Tully Dierks (Early 2014).
+* Essay_ in the "detailed accounts of february 15, 2013" issue of :t:`horse ghost`,
+  edited by Mathew Donahoo (Late 2013).
 * Spoken poem "where my baby at in seattle" in `Ho Hum Vol. 1`_ (:t:`Keep This Bag Away From Children`, 3 Apr.
 2013).
 * `"Poem" <http://www.everyday-genius.com/2013/02/marshall-mallicoat.html>`__ in